 I was not listening with the intention of getting my next thought out as they took a breath.
-I was not focused on getting my opinion, my version, my idea forced out into their problem.
-I was listening to what they were saying beneath “what they were saying.”
+I didn’t focus on getting my opinion, my version, my idea forced out into their problem.
+It turns out I was listening to what they were saying beneath “what they were saying.”

 It is a little hard to explain because I have only given lip service to this idea for most of my adult life.

-But, doing it, and then doing it again in the same day, is a landmark moment.
-And the great part about it was that it did not take anymore time than avoiding the real intent of the persons message.
-By not time traveling into the future, I heard and felt what they were wanting to say.
-And I was able to respond in a helping, caring way that cut through all the polite, fluff, and answered their question in a deep, connected sense.
+But, doing it, and then doing it again on the same day, is a landmark moment.
+And the great part about it was that it did not take any more time than avoiding the real intent of the person’s message.
+By not time-traveling into the future, I heard and felt what they were wanting to say.
+And I was able to respond in a helping, caring way.
+That cut through all the polite, fluff, and answered their question in a deep, connected sense.

 My plan now is to try it again whenever the chance presents itself.

 It felt good and I feel that I was a help to the two people I spoke with.
-I walked a way with a deeper understanding of them and it seems to me they walked away feeling good about themselves, with tools they could use for the future.
+I walked away with a deeper understanding of them.
+It seems to me they walked away feeling good about themselves.
+They had tools they could use for the future.
 With real answers, not just fluff responses I create to move the conversation to a place where I can escape it.